Corporate taxation

 To challenge a tax notice, the complaint must be lodged with the Director of the Direct Tax Administration within 3 months of notification of the notice.

-This complaint must comply with formal conditions: it must be in writing and may contain the reasons, although this is not, surprisingly, mandatory.
-The complaint is sent either by the taxpayer or by a representative (lawyer, accountant with a power of attorney ad item).
-A complaint can also be made orally to the tax office employee.
+This complaint must comply with statutory conditions.
+It must be in writing and may contain the reasons, although this is not mandatory.
+A complaint is sent by the taxpayer or by a representative (lawyer, accountant with a power of attorney ad item).
+Additionally, a complaint can be made orally to the tax office employee.

-The Director must then take a position on the complaint, in principle within a period of 6 months.
-In the event of a negative response, the taxpayer may appeal against the decision of the Director of the Direct Tax Administration before the Administrative Tribunal within a maximum period of 3 months, through a lawyer or a chartered accountant.
-In the absence of a response within the 6-month period, an appeal before the Administrative Tribunal is also possible, without there being a time limit to be respected in this case.
+In principle, the Director must then take a position on the complaint within a period of 6 months.
+In the event of a negative response, the taxpayer may bring an appeal against the decision of the Director of the Direct Tax Administration before the Administrative Tribunal within a maximum period of 3 months.
+If a response is not received within the 6-month period, an appeal before the Administrative Tribunal is also possible, without there being a time limit to be respected in this case.

 Formal hierarchical appeal